The Garden of Sinners: Paradox Spiral: Shiki's arc

 At midnight, Tomoe Enjō stabs his parents to death in a fit of rage, before escaping his apartment in a panic.
 Not long after, a homeless burglar finds their bodies, but when he returns with the police, to his surprise, he finds them being greeted by the residents in perfect health.

 Sometime later, Shiki helps fend off some school bullies that were attacking Tomoe.
 Seemingly taken by Shiki's presence, he quickly asks her to help hide him, ecstatically claiming that he is a murderer.
 Shiki agrees, and simply cites she "is the same as him" when he is surprised by her easy acceptance of his status.

 For the next month, Tomoe stays at Shiki's place, their life punctuated with Shiki's nightly sojourns, and Tomoe waiting for the news report of his parents' murder.
 During this time, Tomoe notices a strange man in a red hat and coat following Shiki.
 Tomoe warns her of this fact, which she idly dismisses.
-When they get into an argument over this, Tomoe claims he loves her, and as he lacks any worth, he had be willing to die for her.
+When they get into an argument over this, Tomoe claims he loves her, and as he lacks any worth, he would be willing to die for her.
 Shiki refuses the offer, and asks him to consider where he feels his real home is.
 Tomoe feels then that he cannot hide any longer with Shiki, and leaves.

 Not long after, Tomoe is shocked to see his mother still alive.
 Confused, he returns to Shiki.
 To confirm Tomoe's murder, Shiki accompanies him in returning to his residence at Ogawa apartment: an ominous, circular complex colored red, which was completed recently.

 When they enter the elevator, Shiki notices they are ascending in a spiral.
 Reaching the 4th floor, Shiki insists on not ringing the doorbell, and simply entering Tomoe's home.
 Inside, they are met with Tomoe's abusive family, even another Tomoe, and watch the family's final moments as Tomoe's mother succumbs to murder-suicide.
 Shiki explains that these are simply imitation puppets that are revived in the morning and are forced to relive their final day alive repeatedly.
 Because Tomoe did not ring the doorbell, they continued to act as if they had no visitor.